mangano-ito/slack-emoji-usage-report/README.md

 First try crawling the channels you want, then generate report.

 ### Caution
-To invite a bot if You use a Bot token.
+- Add a bot to the channel you want to report, if using a bot token.
+- Using a user token, you need to join this channel.

 ### Crawl